Dr Hanya Mahmood

-Dr Mahmood has completed a Postgraduate Certificate in Medical Education (University of Sheffield) and obtained Fellowship of the Higher Education Academy.
-She is regularly involved in teaching at undergraduate and postgraduate level.
 She has been involved in delivering the RCS MFDS exam revision course since 2017, which has involved developing and leading international Oral Surgery webinars for students in Burma and Kuala Lumpur.
+In her role as Yorkshire BAOS rep (2018-2019) she has organised various regional Oral Surgery study days, and she is also the lead for the Charles Clifford sedation journal club.

 - Professional activities

-- Dental Representative for Junior Doctor Forum (Sheffield Teaching Hospitals, 2019 - present)
+- Elected Dental Representative for Junior Doctor Forum (Sheffield Teaching Hospitals, 2019 - present)

-- Member of learned societies: BAOS, ABAOMS and Pathological Society of Great Britain and Ireland
+- Member of learned societies: BAOS, ABAOMS, SAAD, DSTG, Pathological Society of Great Britain and Ireland

 - Reviewer for Oral Surgery Journal and British Dental Journal